Alaska Mountain Goat Hunt #BAKO4

-Unit 6 is in the Prince William Sound area out of Valdez, Alaska.
-Get ready, not only for some amazing mountain goat hunting, but also some breathtaking scenery!
+The Prince William Sound area out of Cordova, Alaska has some amazing mountain goat hunting, but also some breathtaking scenery!
 One cool thing about this hunt is your base camp will be down in the river bottom.
 From there you’ll be glassing for pre-scouted goats.
-Once your goat is spotted, you will make the climb (hopefully one time) to do your stalk.
+Once your goat is spotted, you will make the climb (hopefully just one time) to do your stalk.
 Often, you can get it done and only spend one day up on the mountain in a spike camp.
 This hunt has the potential to be physically difficult, however the outfitter works hard to accommodate his hunters.

-Unit 6 is an over-the-counter mountain goat tag, and you can register online.
-All hunters must complete an online mountain goat identification course prior to the hunt.
+- Unit 6 traditionally has great trophy quality.
 In this unit, you can expect mature billies measuring 8 1/2″ or larger.
-The average goat taken is from 9 to 9 1/2″.
+The average Prince William Sound mountain goat taken is from 9 to 9 1/2″.

 - This mountain goat hunt is also archery friendly!